Table of Contents

 I strongly believe you should only use authentic test materials.

-The SAT has 8 SAT Practice Tests available with full explanations for all of the questions.
+The SAT has 8 SAT Practice Tests available (Yes, I know they are numbered 1-10, but they dropped Test 2 and Test 4) with full explanations for all of the questions.
 The ACT has the 2017-2018 Preparing for the ACT Practice Test as well as 4 other practice tests with full explanations in the Official ACT Prep Guide.

 If you need more than 8 practice tests, you might want to learn toward the ACT.
 Even though you can only access 5 ACT tests, tutors usually have many more old tests that they share with their students.
 Since the SAT changed in 2016, there just aren’t as many tests available to work with.

-If you are working on your own, you might want to learn toward the SAT since they have 8 test with detailed answer explanations.
+If you are working on your own, you might want to learn toward the SAT since they have 8 tests with detailed answer explanations.

 Each company has an online component with more test questions (Kahn Academy for the SAT and the ACT Online Prep for the ACT) But I have issues with each of those resources that I will explain more thoroughly in another post.

-It depends on your strengths and weaknesses.
+So – which test is better?
+The SAT or ACT?
+Well – it depends on YOUR strengths and weaknesses.
 Being a strong reader will help you on both the SAT reading section and the ACT science section.
 Being fast helps you all over the ACT.
 Being a creative problem solver helps you in the SAT math section.

 But the ultimate proof is in the pudding.
 Download a SAT practice test and an ACT practice test, take them both (a couple weeks apart!), and see how you do on each test.
 Did you score higher on one test vs the other?
 Did you prefer one test vs the other?